MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/sdn-log-collection.md

     Get-SdnInfrastructureInfo -NetworkController 'nc01.contoso.com'
     ```
     - The environment details will be stored into global variable that can be accessed at any time in the current PowerShell runpsace by accessing `Global:SdnDiagnostics`.
-1. To install the `SdnDiagnostics` module on the SDN infrastructure nodes, run the following cmdlet:
+1. To install the `SdnDiagnostics` module on the SDN infrastructure machines, run the following cmdlet:

     ```powershell
     Install-SDNDiagnostics -ComputerName $Global:SdnDiagnostics.EnvironmentInfo.FabricNodes